jamielinux/rotcheck/README.md

  -q           Suppress "OK" messages when checking checksums.
  -v           Be more verbose when adding, deleting or changing checksums.
  -w           Warn about improperly formatted checksum lines.
+ -x           Exclude all hidden files and directories when generating
+              checksums.
+The default is to include them.
  -M           Use with `-u` to update checksums regardless of modification
               time.
-This is *much* slower so avoid if possible; try using `touch` instead to bump the modification time of the file.
+This is very slow so avoid if possible; try `touch` instead to bump the modification time of specific files.
               WARNING: The checksums might have changed due to bit rot so use this option with care!